I am introducing this as a “guide” ONLY and some of the foods and expressions are NOT necessarily traditional but used in a Jewish home frequently.

 Middle Eastern flat bread with a pocket.
 Typically used for sandwiches containing falafel or schwarma meat.

 South African dish.
-Dough rolled out thinly, fried and sprinkled with nuts, honey or syrup.
+Dough rolled out thinly, fried and sprinkled with nuts, honey

 Tiny soup croutons.
 Served in soup.